 A guide's knowledge and experience can provide many people with the best possible chance of having a successful experience on Denali

-Only the six guide services listed below have been authorized by Denali National Park to lead commercial expeditions on Denali.
+Only the seven guide services listed below have been authorized by Denali National Park to lead commercial expeditions on Denali.
 Unauthorized guiding is an illegal activity.
 Law enforcement rangers will prosecute illegal guides and illegally guided team members which can include both fines and time in jail.

 The typical climbing season on Denali starts in late April and continues through the middle of July.
 Colder temperatures and strong winds are common in May; June and July have milder temperatures and less wind, but often more snowfall.
 By late July, travel on the lower glaciers is more difficult due to melting snow bridges over crevasses and airplanes may not be able to land at base camp.

 There is no one 'best' time to climb Denali and what time of year is best for you will depend on your team goals.
 The busiest time of year on Denali is from the middle of May through the middle of June with several hundred climbers on the mountain in that time frame.

 Winter ascents on Denali are a much more serious and logistically challenging feat.
 Groups considering a winter ascent should be experienced with extreme cold, very high winds, and extended periods of suffering.
 In the winter there is very little useful light during the day, deep and blowing snow, and limited rescue alternatives due to a lack of infrastructure in place.